microsoft/mu/docs/WhatAndWhy/layers.md

-# Conceptual Layers
+## Conceptual Layers

-Today there are lots of types and sources of UEFI code in a full featured product.
-Some examples:
+A modern, full-featured, product-ready UEFI firmware codebase combines code from a multitude of sources:

-* TianoCore EDK2 UEFI standard based code
+* TianoCore EDK2 UEFI standard-based code
-* TianoCore additional value add code
+* Value-add code from TianoCore
-* Silicon Vendor code
+* Silicon vendor hardware initialization code
-* Silicon Vendor supplied value add code
+* Silicon vendor value-add code
 * Independent BIOS Vendor code
-* ODM/OEM Value add code
+* ODM/OEM customization code
 * OS firmware support code
 * Legacy BIOS compatibility code
-* Platform Code
-* Board specific code
+* Board-specific code
 * etc.

-Then there are open source versions and closed source version.
-There are overrides and bug fixes implemented by everyone across the stack.
-Then there is bleeding edge vs last year's version (or maybe 2 years ago).
-It's no wonder that everyone does it differently.
-Compound the version and source problem with the sheer size.
-A common UEFI code base is generally well above 1 million LOC and only goes up from there.
+Some of the above components come from closed-source projects (silicon vendors, IBVs, OEMs), others are open source.
+Each component is supported at its own schedule with new features and bugfixes, creating a problem of stale code if not synced up regularly.
+Compound the version and source problem with the sheer size: a common UEFI codebase is typically well above 1 million LOC and only goes up from there.

-Clearly there is a lot of problems that can stem from this.
-Project Mu is an attempt to bring some sanity to the issue by creating a rigid layering concept and aligning our partners.
-Layering won't fix everything but it's a start.

 ## What is a dependency

 To understand the layering you must first understand the terminology.
 There are two types of code assets.

   1. A definition of something.
 Generally, this is defined in an accessible header file.
 This is the API provided by some asset.
-This API can be "depended" on to provide some capability.
+This API can be "depended" upon to provide some capability.
-2. A implementation of something.
-Generally this is  A dependency is code that relies on a definition or prototype
+  2. An implementation of something.

 <center>![Dependency](../img/dependency.png)</center>

+Example of a dependency: DxeCore in the Basecore layer includes a TimerLib interface.
+TimerLib interface is defined in the same Basecore layer as DxeCore, so in this case a Basecore module is depending on a Basecore interface.
+This is allowed.

+Another example: Silicon-layer module implements a TimerLib interface defined in Basecore.
+Here, a Silicon layer module depends on a Basecore interface.
+This is allowed.

+## Architecture

+Project Mu is an attempt to create a rigid layering scheme that defines the hierarchy of dependencies.
+Architectural goal kept in mind when designing this layering scheme is a controlled, limited scope, and allowed dependecies for each module within a given layer.
+It is important to know, when implementing a module, what the module is allowed to depend on.
+When creating an interface, it is important to identify the correct layer for it such that all the consuming modules are located in the layers below.

+Motivation and goals of the layering scheme:

+* Easy component integration
+* Code reuse
+* Only carry relevant code